Acute Gouty Arthritis

 How is acute gouty arthritis diagnosed?

-Your caregiver will ask about your medicines, health problems, and allergies.
+Your healthcare provider will ask about your medicines, health problems, and allergies.
 Tell him when your joint pain and swelling started.
 Tell him if you have had surgery.
 He will check your joints and bones and may do the following tests:

 - Blood tests: Your blood is tested for uric acid.
 You may need to have blood tested more than once.